Mouleshwar3238/Mobile_Price_Classification/README.md

 </tbody>
 </table>

 The dataset has been split into a training subset and test subset, with 80 % being used for training and 20 % being used for testing.
 The algorithms have been run on the original data as well as on the normalized data, with the latter being normalized using StandardScaler.
+K-fold cross validation with 5 folds (K = 5) was used to validate the performance of all the models.

 ## K Nearest Neighbours (KNN Classifier)
 For the KNN algorithm, the accuracy rates were computed for different values of K and the confusion matrix was plotted for some of these values.